farkon00/cont/README.md

 # Cont

-__Cont__ is compiled statically-typed concatenative programming language, that has elements of OOP, written in Python and heavily inspired by [Porth](https://gitlab.com/tsoding/porth).
+__Cont__ is compiled statically-typed concatenative programming language, that has elements of OOP, written in Python and inspired by [Porth](https://gitlab.com/tsoding/porth).

 ## Where did the name come from
 From word concatinative.
-How i came up with that specific word?
+How I came up with that specific word?
 I just mixed beggining of this word and tried to came up with something sounding good.

 # Quick Start